Tonight's Strictly Come Dancing 2020 line up, songs and dances revealed

 Strictly Come Dancing 2020 is back tonight - but what time does it start and who's dancing what?

-It's week three this weekend with the performances taking place live tonight on BBC One.
+It's week four this weekend with the performances taking place live tonight on BBC One.

 But who's on the Strictly Come Dancing 2020 line up, what are they dancing and which songs will they be performing to?